sjoerdvankreel/firefly-synth-2/static/Manual.md

 #### String section

 This is a combined noise/string generator.<br/>
-It can be used to generate plucked strings, bowed strings, and colored noise.
+It can be used to generate plucked strings, bowed strings, and colored noise.<br/>
+In its default configuration it generates a plucked string by some variation of the extended Karplus-String algorithm.<br/>
+Turn up the excite parameter just a little bit (and tweak a lot of other controls) to get a bowed string.<br/>
+Turn up the excite parameter all the way to generate full-on noise.